 We all need at least one language, just to be able to communicate with other people.
 How much more fun can you have with more languages and the chance to communicate with more people, perhaps right across the world?

 We want to give children the chance to find out, and we are very lucky here.
-We have a French teacher from France, and pupils from right across the British Isles, as well as from Spain, Russia and the East, to name but a few; there are often as many as six languages being used every day around the site.
+We have specialist French teachers, and pupils from right across the British Isles, as well as from Spain, Russia and the East, to name but a few; there are often as many as six languages being used every day around the site.

 All pupils have the opportunity to learn French, Latin, and Mandarin, starting French in the Pre-Prep, and adding Latin and Mandarin in Year 5.
 Mandarin is a two-year course throughout Years 5 and 6, finishing with Common Entrance Level One in the summer of Year 6.
 Pupils may then opt to carry on with Mandarin privately or return to it at senior school.

-All foreign languages taught at Hazlegrove use technology to help, for example, hear more native speakers, watch events in foreign countries, and learn vocabulary.
+All foreign languages taught at Hazlegrove use technology to help improve pupils’ language skills in many ways, such as listening to native speakers, watching cultural events, making short film clips or listening to song lyrics.
 We try to bring as much language in real context as we can into the teaching.
 That can come through bigger events like an annual visit from a French touring production, a trip to France and celebrating the European Day of Languages, or everyday moments in the classroom, writing Chinese characters using a brush and special ink, learning to give opinions about flavours in French by tasting a range of ice creams, photographing Lego scenes to help to learn trickier Latin vocabulary or analysing the Latin in an inscription.

 We hope our children leave us equipped to study any language they might choose in the future.

 Do please scroll through our photos below or click here to view the album in Flickr